GhastCraftHD/Miniaturise/README.md

 ## NOTE
 This plugin is more a proof of concept than it is a finished plugin

-This plugin does not operate asynchronously

-Internal Errors might occur becuase of missing checks before commands

 See it as an early access project, that is not fully done yet